Top Historical Places: 10 UNESCO World Heritage Sites Around the World

 It is the world’s largest Buddhist temple, with over 500 Buddha statues scattered around the site.

 Climbing to the top of 95-foot high pyramid is like a pilgrimage in itself, providing an inner peace and enlightenment.
-Beware that the ascent can be difficult, but there are several terraces to explore along the way, each one giving a different perspective.
+Beware that the ascent of this monument can be difficult, but there are several terraces to explore along the way, each one giving a different perspective.

-The port town of Lunenburg is a historic Nova Scotia coastal community that has the well deserved title as an UNESCO world heritage site.
+The port town of Lunenburg is a historic Nova Scotia coastal community that has the well deserved title as a top UNESCO world heritage site.
 Whether you take in some shopping, dine at the quaint restaurants or stroll along the waterfront you will be in awe of its charm.

 Start your day with a cappuccino and a little shopping at the Shop on the Corner.
 Afterwards, hit up Ironworks Distillery for a short tour and a taste of delicious raspberry liquor.
 Make a stop for lunch at Salt Shaker Deli whose name is deceiving because there is much more than just sandwiches!
 If it’s docked in town, set sail on the tall ship Bluenose II, a replica of the famous fishing and racing schooner.
 For dinner head to the trendy Lincoln Street Food where you can nosh on vegan fish and chips or beet gnocchi with chanterelles.